-The center will focus on the following nine training and education projects: sustainable and durable housing, energy efficiency, renewable energy, clean water access, toilet design & sanitation system, sustainable agriculture & aquaculture, garbage reduction & recycling, education & vocational training, and health care.
-Collectively, these development programs will reduce rural poverty and significantly improve the quality of life for the individuals and families living in the region.
+Now, her project has turned to the center’s initiatives, to focus on the following nine training and education projects: sustainable and durable housing, energy efficiency, renewable energy, clean water access, toilet design & sanitation system, sustainable agriculture & aquaculture, garbage reduction & recycling, education & vocational training, and health care.
+Collectively, these development programs hope to reduce rural poverty and significantly improve the quality of life for local rural communities.

-The land for the K.I.S.S.
-Training and Education Center has been purchased and construction will commence soon.
-Ford’s goal is for the Center to be in operation by 2022.
-KISS in partnership with SMU’s Sustainability + Development Program (S + DP), the Hunt Institute for Engineering and Humanity, and three universities in Tanzania to launch an architectural competition for the design of the Rulegura Centre.
-The finalist were exhibited in the Hunt Institute in the spring of 2021.
-Winners were announced over the summer months and an update was released in the fall of 2021.
-November 2021, the Hunt Institute for Engineering & Humanity will host an Impact Forum where the 2020 & 2021 Cohorts will present their impact work.
+In partnership with SMU’s Sustainability + Development Program (S + DP), the Hunt Institute for Engineering and Humanity, and three universities in Tanzania, Clara’s team launched an architectural competition for the design of the Rulegura Centre.
+Winners were announced over the summer months and the finalists were exhibited in the Hunt Institute in the spring of 2021.
+Most recently, an update of this competition was released in the fall of 2021.

-When asked about her motivation and passion for her work Clara said, “I wouldn’t be here where I am today if not for all the people who have helped me along the way.
+Clara discussed her passion for her impact work saying, “I wouldn’t be here where I am today if not for all the people who have helped me along the way.
 The Kijiji Project is one of the ways for me to pay it forward.
 Along the way I realized it will take a diverse model that brings all stakeholders together, to work in symbiosis to better address problems that are unique to each locale.
-Through Kijiji Innovative Sustainable solutions we have a platform to do that.
-The partnerships we make with various educational institutions, NGOs, businesses and individual volunteers together with the communities we try to help make a ‘mastermind’ necessary to generate real solutions that will empower the locals in the long run to lift themselves out of poverty.”
+Through Kijiji Innovative Sustainable Solutions, we have a platform to do that.
+The partnerships we make with various institutions, NGOs, businesses and individual volunteers together with the communities we try to help make a ‘mastermind’ necessary to generate real solutions that will empower the locals in the long run to lift themselves out of poverty.”